 Patients with acute pancreatitis experience abdominal pain, which can be severe and even life threatening.
 Acute pancreatitis occurs most often in adults aged 30-40 years, and is associated in some cases with increased consumption of alcohol and tobacco, and in other cases, with the presence of stones in the bile or pancreatic duct system.
-In a small minority of cases the disease may be hereditary, but many cases have no clear precipitating etiology, or cause.
+In a small minority of cases the disease may be hereditary, but many affected patients have no clear precipitating cause.
 There are no specific agents approved for treatment of acute or chronic pancreatitis, as such, current treatment is limited to supportive care with intravenous fluids, narcotics and the avoidance of oral intake.

-SBP-101, which has demonstrated the specificity to target the acinar and ductal cells of the pancreas, may represent an opportunity for up to 30,000 U.S. patients annually with chronic pancreatitis to receive an early, non-surgical intervention into the natural history of their disease, with the potential to avoid narcotic dependency, insulin dependency and months of painful bouts of chronic pancreatitis.
-Patients would still require PERT, but may be able to avoid a difficult, expensive surgery, diabetes, insulin and narcotic dependency.
-We believe that our consultations with pancreatitis experts at Harvard University, the Ohio State University, the University of Minnesota, the University of Miami, Cedars Sinai Medical Center and the National Institute of Diabetes and Digestive and Kidney Diseases ("NIDDK") have resulted in enthusiastic endorsements of the development of SBP-101 for the treatment of patients with pancreatitis.
+SBP-101, which has demonstrated the specificity to target the acinar and ductal cells of the pancreas, and if successfully developed, may represent an opportunity for up to 30,000 US patients presenting annually with chronic pancreatitis to receive an early, non-surgical intervention into the natural history of their disease, with the potential to avoid narcotic dependency, insulin dependency, surgery and months or years of chronic pain.
+Patients would still require pancreatic enzyme replacement.
+We believe that our consultations with pancreatitis experts at Harvard University, the Ohio State University, the University of Minnesota, Cedars Sinai Medical Center, the University of Miami, the University of Florida and the National Institute of Health ("NIH") have resulted in enthusiastic endorsement of the study of SBP-101 in the treatment of patients with pancreatitis.

-With adequate financial resources, clinical development of SBP-101 for the treatment of patients with pancreatitis is expected to proceed concurrently with the pancreatic cancer indication, with FDA consultation in a pre-IND meeting, completion of a series of IND-enabling nonclinical toxicology and pharmacology studies, and submission of an IND package to the FDA, currently anticipated in the second half of 2017.
+Clinical development of SBP-101 for the treatment of patients with pancreatitis is expected to proceed following the pancreatic cancer indication, with FDA consultation in a pre-IND meeting, completion of a series of IND-enabling nonclinical toxicology and pharmacology studies, and submission of an IND package to the FDA.
+Clinical development of SBP-101 for pancreatitis is also contingent upon raising additional funds.